uniquexiaobai/leetcode/solutions/226.invert-binary-tree/question.md

 Trivia:
 This problem was inspired by this original tweet by Max Howell:

-Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.
+Google: 90% of our engineers use the software you wrote (Homebrew), but you can&rsquo;t invert a binary tree on a whiteboard so f*** off.